 All this comes from a remarkably sustainable breed population.
-A 2010 scientific, peer-reviewed life-cycle assessment determined that for Jerseys and Holsteins to produce the same amount of protein, milkfat and other solids, the Jersey population needs 32% less water, requires 11% less land, produces less waste and uses substantially less fossil fuels with a 20% reduction in total carbon footprint.
+A scientific, peer-reviewed life-cycle assessment published in the Journal of Dairy Science (2012) determined that for Jerseys and Holsteins to produce the same amount of protein, milkfat and other solids, the Jersey population needs 32% less water, requires 11% less land, produces less waste and uses substantially less fossil fuels with a 20% reduction in total carbon footprint.
 In terms of the amount of Jersey milk needed to produce 500,000 metric tons (1.1 billion pounds) of cheese, the reduction in carbon footprint is equal to taking 443,900 cars off the road annually.

-A naturally concentrated milk that meets today's requirements for quality, production and manufacturing efficiency, and environmental friendliness-these are just a few reasons Jerseys are causing dairy business owners to sit up and take notice.
+A naturally concentrated milk that meets today's requirements for quality, production and manufacturing efficiency, and environmental friendliness-these are just a few